dlsc-software-consulting-gmbh/GemsFX/README.md

 ## YearView

 A view for displaying a configurable number of columns and rows with years.
 The user can use the grid to quickly select a new year.
+Properties are available to restrict the earliest and the latest year that is selectable.

 ![YearView](gemsfx/docs/year-view.png)